tpike3/multilevel_mesa/README.md

     pip install ml_mesa

+## Examples of Multi-Level Mesa

+    Examples of multi_level_mesa are available at [Sugarscape Models]: https://github.com/tpike3/SugarScape

+    These examples are various instantiations of the Sugar and Spice trading model described in Chapter 4 of *Growing Artificial Societies* by ROb Axtell and Joshua Epstein.

 ### Creating an ML Mesa Instance and the ML Mesa Managers

 Creating an instance of ML Mesa requires no parameters, and initiates one attribute and six managers.